Donfyffe/openpilotopkr/README.md

    - **Enable OSM:** use OSM feature
    - **Enable OSM SpeedLimit:** Use OSM SpeedLimit, active internet required. (reboot required).
    - **Use Stock SafetyCAM Speed:** Some cars have the signal in CAN message. not for all HKG cars.
    - **SpeedLimit Offset:** Use to set scc max speed above or below the navi / CAN reported speed.
-This can be % speed amount + / - or "c" for custom settings.
+This can be %, +/-, "C" or "D" for speed limit offset settings.
+(Use "C" for custom speed offset, use "D" for waze police alert + /- speed offset in combination with custom speed offset, set your police alert speed offset using +/- and set custom speed offset using CustomSpeedlimit([SL],[Target Speed])).
    - **CustomSpeedlimit([SL],[Target Speed]):** For custom offset speed SL is speed Limt & Target Speeds the offset limit.
    - **SafetyCam SignType:** You can select 2 options to show on the screen
-      - Circular: (EU) type of speedlimit sign.
+      - Circular: (EU) round type speedlimit sign.
-      - Retangular: (US) type of speedlimit sign.
+      - Retangular: (US) rectangle type speedlimit sign.
    - **SafetyCamDist Adj(%):** Change the target distance if you are in the decel situation of speed limit or safetycam.
    - **Curve Decel Option :** Which curve decel you want to use,  Vision / OSM.
    - **VisionCurvDecel([CV],[Target Speed]):** set speed is changed by Curve Vector and Target Speed.